M. G. K. Menon

 Mambillikalathil Govind Kumar Menon (28 August 1928 – 22 November 2016) also known as M. G. K. Menon, was an Indian physicist and policy maker who served as the Chairperson of ISRO in 1972 and also served as the Director general of Defence Research and Development Organisation from 1974 to 1978.
 Additionally Menon has also served as the minister of state in Ministry of Earth Sciences Government of India.

 Born in Mangalore, he attended the University of Bristol for his PhD in elementary particle physics under the guidance of Nobel Laureate Cecil F. Powell.
 He joined the TIFR in 1955.

 He undertook experiments with cosmic rays to explore the properties of fundamental particles.
 He was actively involved in setting up balloon flight experiments, as well as deep underground experiments with cosmic ray neutrinos in the mines at Kolar Gold Fields.
 He was the Director of the Tata Institute of Fundamental Research, Mumbai (1966–1975), President of the Indian Statistical Institute, the Vikram Sarabhai Fellow of ISRO, President of the National Academy of Sciences, India, Chairman Board of Governors, Indian Institute of Technology, Bombay and chairman Board of Governors of the Indian Institute of Information Technology, Allahabad.

 He won the Abdus Salam Award, and was a member of the Pontifical Academy of Sciences.
 He was one of the most prominent scientists from the state of Kerala and was elected a Fellow of the Royal Society in May 1970.
 The asteroid 7564 Gokumenon was named in his honour in late 2008.

 Early life and education

-M.G.K.Menon was born into a Malayali Nair family to Justice Sankara Menon of Kizhakkepat and Narayanikutty Amma of Mamballikalathil.
+M.G.K.Menon was born into a Malayali Menon family to Justice Sankara Menon of Kizhakkepat and Narayanikutty Amma of Mamballikalathil.
 He was educated at Jaswant College, Jodhpur, and the Royal Institute of Science, Bombay (now called The Institute of Science, Mumbai), before he moved to the University of Bristol for his PhD in elementary particle physics under the guidance of Nobel Laureate Cecil F. Powell in 1953.